![]() |

 US Marines Combined Action Platoons (CAC/CAP) Web Site ![]() Vietnam 1965-1971 "Never again will one generation Tom Holmann Secretary Vietnam Veterans of America California State Council |

-Web Site Created & Edited by Tim "CAPVet" Duffie, 1996
+Web Site Created & Edited by Tim "CAPVet" Duffie, November 10, 1996

 "We Are All Alone In Indian Country"

 Images of fanatical Viet Cong pouring out of the villages, jungles, and rice paddies hovered in the mind of each of us as we hunkered down for our first night of sleep in such supposedly hostile territory.
-That first night each new Marine and Corpsman counted the friendly faces of a handful of Americans, then looked with mixed emotions at a poorly equipped platoon of Vietnamese Popular Forces, the local village "militia".
+That first night each Marine and Corpsman counted the friendly faces of a handful of Americans, then looked with mixed emotions at a poorly equipped platoon of Vietnamese Popular Forces (PFs), the local village "militia".

 Each Marine or Corpsman certainly pondered the distance to the nearest American military base.
 Each calculated how long it would take for help to arrive.
-Each knew that, when needed, help would probably not arrive in time.This web site is dedicated to those Marines, Corpsmen, Vietnamese Popular Forces, and Vietnamese villagers who became our friends, our allies, and our brothers.
+Each felt that when needed, help would probably not arrive in time.

 Most importantly, it is dedicated to those of our number whose names now grace a granite wall in Washington, D.C.